 Many classic pieces such as Leonardo Da Vinci’s Mona Lisa, Eugène Delacroix’s Liberty Leading the People, Géricault’s Raft of the Medusa, the Winged Victory of Samothrace or even Antioche’s Venus de Milo are on permanent exhibit for anyone to see.

 Schedule: Every day – except on Tuesdays – from 9 AM to 6 PM.
 On Wednesdays and Fridays, the museum closes at 9:45 PM.

 Full price ticket: 15€ on the spot and 17€ online with a visit time slot and guaranteed access in 30 minutes (prices can change)

 Free entrance for people under 25 years old living in the European Union and for all young people between 18 and 25 years old for nocturnal visits.

 Moreover, free for everyone on each first Sunday of the month.

 Access: Metro Palais Royal – Musée du Louvre (lines 1 and 7)

-Located on the Ile de la Cité, the Notre-Dame-de-Paris cathedral was for a long time the main symbol of Paris, before the Eiffel Tower was built.
+Located on the Ile de la Cité, the Notre-Dame-de-Paris Cathedral was, the main symbol of Paris until the Eiffel Tower was built.

-It is by the way at the center of Victor Hugo’s novel Notre-Dame de Paris.
+It is the core subject of Victor Hugo’s novel Notre-Dame de Paris.
 Among other things, it was the location of Napoleon Bonaparte’s coronation in 1804.

 Access: RER B and C, Saint-Michel – Notre-Dame station, metro Saint-Michel (line 4), Cité (line 4) or Cluny – La Sorbonne (line 10).